SuganyaAK/CDP-Plutus-Project/README.md

-# CDP-Plutus-Project
+# To-Do List using Haskell
-A Todo List based on Plutus Smart Contract
+A Todo List using Haskell
+I have represented all the functions in CDP Plutus Project with Haskell code

 This example Plutus smart contract demonstrates how to maintain ToDo List application state by way of an auxiliary proof token.
 A proof token is a NFT that remains at the script address at all times, and thus can be used to restrict valid application state to the datum of the particular UTxO on which it resides.
 This Project is done by me as part of my Cardano Developer Professional Course.
 This is a To-Do List where we can add a new task, update the status of the task as completed and delete the task if the length of the list is above a certain specified condition.